Our Strategic Vision

 We Inform and Influence

 Our members have the opportunity to contribute to discussion and submissions on policies that impact the opportunities and welfare of women.
 NCWNZ represents these views to policymakers.
-We are in the process of making all our submissions publicly available.
 Every month, NCWNZ members receive an update on current issues via our newsletter, The Circular.
 Non-members can subscribe to The Circular for $50 per year.
 Email us for more information.

 We Take Action